shawnhulet/shawnhulet/README.md

 - 👋 Hi, I’m @shawnhulet
-- 👀 I’m interested in gaining access credentials for an enterprise organization, or creating one.
+- 👀 I’m interested in creating an assistant interface fully integrated with voice access.
-- 🌱 I’m currently learning how to Programming Apps and Web development tips, tricks and tools
+- 🌱 I’m currently learning Android Programming and will appreciate any tips to expedite my skill set acquisition.
-- 💞️ I’m looking to collaborate on advanced augmentented reality systems, create practical applications for day to day Life.
+- 💞️ I’m looking to collaborate on both MR and voice command systems to create practical applications for day to day interaction.
 - 📫 Reach me via my email: shawnhulet@gmail.com or text me: 1-970-424-1224

 <!---